t8rohman/mlops_python_handson/README.md

 # mlops_python_handson
 Hands-on practices on how to deploy ml model into operationalization.
 This exercise demonstrates some practical hands-on in the machine learning model deployment world.
-All of the exercises are taken <a href="https://www.packtpub.com/product/machine-learning-engineering-with-python-second-edition/9781837631964">from Machine Learning Engineering with Python written by Andrew P. McMahon</a>.
+All of the exercises are taken either from <a href="https://www.packtpub.com/product/machine-learning-engineering-with-python-second-edition/9781837631964">Machine Learning Engineering with Python written by Andrew P. McMahon</a> or by playing around an existing data myself.

 Below are the contents of the exercise: